sprint workout for track

 The goal of a true sprint workout for track is to make a sprinter faster in a specific race.
-The problem is that many so-called “speed workouts” that are prescribed to sprinters are the definition of unproductive.
+But many “speed workouts” for sprinters are just unproductive.

-Most of these workouts put far too much emphasis on high volume sprinting, getting sprinters “tired”, and short recovery periods.
-This may look good on paper to the uninitiated athlete or stubborn coach, but the truth is that you don’t get faster by running at sub-maximal speeds with short recoveries.
-You get faster by actually sprinting👀.
+Most of these workouts focus too much on high-volume sprints.
+These workouts tire sprinters out because of the short recovery times.
+This may look good to an untrained athlete or a stubborn coach.
+But you don’t get faster by running at sub-maximal speeds with short recoveries.
+You get faster by actually sprinting.

 Sprint Workout For Track

 200m and 400m sprinters will benefit the most from this type of workout due to the intensity and the distances of the reps.
-This workout lends itself extremely well for big gains in race specific speed and conditioning.
+This workout is great for big gains in race-specific speed and fitness.
 My rating system for speed is below.

 Rating System For Speed/Special Endurance Training: